-The display screen is part of the P3 PULSE electronic control system display.
+The Display Screen is the user interface for the P3 PULSE Electronic Control System.
 The screen is an anti-glare coated, 4.3 in (109 mm) color display.
-The machine is controlled using the soft key navigation buttons.
+The system is controlled by navigating through the soft key buttons.

-2. Soft Key Icons
+2. Soft Key Indicator Icons

-These icons are displayed directly above the soft key navigation buttons.
-They indicate the current selection options and are only shown when a selection is available.
+These icons are displayed directly above the Soft Key Navigation Buttons.
+They indicate your current selection options and are only shown when that selection is available.